Bilateral/Consolidation Patterns Gold Trading

 Consolidation Trading Patterns

-Symmetrical triangles are chart patterns with converging trendlines which form a consolidation period.
+Symmetric triangles are chart patterns with converging trendlines which form a consolidation period.
 The technical buy signal from a symmetrical triangle is the upward break, while a down-ward break is a technical sell signal.
 Ideally, a market breaks-out from a symmetrical triangle before to reaching apex of the triangle chart pattern.

 Trendlines can be plotted by connecting the lows & highs of the consolidation phase, the trendlines formed are symmetric & they converge to form an apex.
 A break out should happen between 60% and 80% into the triangle chart pattern.
 An early or late break out is more liable to fail, & therefore less reliable.
-After a price break out the apex forms support & resistance zones for the price.
+After a price break out the apex forms support and resistance zones for the price.
 Price that has broken out of the consolidation chart pattern shouldn't retrace past the apex level.
 The apex level is used as a stop loss order setting area for the open trades.

 These consolidation chart patterns form when there's a tug of war between the buyers & the sellers & the market can't decide which side to move.